nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br />

 # <a id="csv"></a> &nbsp;&nbsp; CSV: `csv`
-> 😃 If our statistical analysis feature is not good enough for you, you may convert the database records into a csv file by simple keying in the `csv` command.
-You will then be able to use Excel to do advanced statistical analysis.
+> 😃 This feature allows you to export your data into a CSV file, for users who desire more flexibility with customizing
+> their data and further analysis which is not yet supported by Budget Tracker.

 Converts your data text file into csv format.